grattan/R_at_Grattan/Visualisation_cookbook.md

 <img src="Visualisation_cookbook_files/figure-html/simple_bar_title-1.png" width="839.04" />

-Looks splendid!
+Looks too good to be true!
 Now you can export as a full-slide Grattan chart using `grattan_save`:

 ```r